trhgquan/CPP/README.md

 **Caution:**

 \#1: **Spaghetti codes ahead**.
 These codes are for Judging System, not for Hooman Judging System.
 I added some comments, for debugging mostly, and I cannot guarantee that you understood it.

-### May disturb some pro-coding.
-Viewer discretion is advised.

 \#2: These algorithms __can__ output errors since sometimes problem's testcases are weak.
 [Feel free to report it here](https://github.com/trhgquan/CPP/issues)